bhigy/zr-2021vg_baseline/docs/RESULTS.md

   </tr>
 </table>

+**Layer** refers to the layer used to extract representations. att corresponds to the attention layer.

 # sBLIMP : Syntax acceptability judgment

 In this task, the model receives two sentences, one of which is syntactically wrong.
 Let's say /dogs eat meat/ vs /dogs eats meat/.